 - 2 6-ounce salmon filets

-- Lightly brush a cold grill grate with oil, then preheat to medium-high heat – about 400°F.
+- Prepare the grill.
+Lightly brush a cold grill grate with oil, then preheat to medium-high heat – about 400°F.

-- Mix the mustards, oil and honey in a small bowl.
+- Mix the sauce.
+Mix the mustards, oil and honey in a small bowl.
 Add pepper, tarragon and parsley, stir well.

-- Brush the skin side of the salmon with oil.
+- Prepare the salmon.
+Brush the skin side of the salmon with oil.
 Flip the filets and generously brush the non-skin side with the mustard sauce.

 - Serve immediately.
-Garnish with fresh squeezed lemon and chopped tarragon if desired.
+Garnish with freshly squeezed lemon and chopped tarragon if desired.

 Updated.
 Originally published September 2015